-So you’re looking for a PCI compliance software to help you comply with regulatory statutes.
+So you’re looking for PCI compliance software to help you comply with regulatory statutes.
 While there are many options out there, it is important to note not all are created equal.
-Better yet, one software could be a better fit than another based on your businesses’ needs and desires.
-But as the hacking world continues to get more sophisticated, it is important to make sure to not only use a compliance software but also find one that best defends against unapproved changes within your system.
+Better yet, one software could be a better fit than another based on your business’s needs and desires.
+But as the hacking world continues to get more sophisticated, it is important to make sure to not only use compliance software but also find one that best defends against unapproved changes within your system.

 So, to help find the best tool for you and your business, here are 4 key features to look for in a PCI solution.

-In an interview hosted by TechTarget, Pete Lindstrom, research director of Spire Security, mentioned that if you’re “creating a change management process because you don't want anything to change, you are missing the point."
-If this is the case, a poorly implemented change management process could serve more as a gating factor and would only slow a business’ growth.
+A poorly implemented change management process could serve more as a gating factor and would only slow a business’ growth.
 Therefore, you should always look to improve your systems but, at the same time, you should also make sure to have a file integrity monitoring (FIM) software to secure your good changes and reject those that are malicious.

 So what else should a proactive change management software do for you and your business besides accept good changes and decline the others?
-For starters, you’ll want to find a software that can detect a change and capture it at the exact moment it occurs.
+For starters, you’ll want to find software that can detect a change and capture it at the exact moment it occurs.
 From there, some software can provide you with a detailed audit trail, collecting:

 In addition to collecting this extremely valuable information for your investigations, some software can include modes allowing you to completely prevent or instantly revert changes to critical systems.
-PCI software such as these are created to go a step further to detect and respond to unexpected changes so that your critical business functions remain available to employees, customers, and suppliers.
+PCI software such as these is created to go a step further to detect and respond to unexpected changes so that your critical business functions remain available to employees, customers, and suppliers.

 When it comes time for the dreaded audit, your organization must be able to demonstrate compliance by producing an audit trail.
 These audit trails are often generated by data from an event log management software, including those that can go above and beyond the standard regulatory compliance software.